lewis-morris/semverbump/README.md

 ## Configuration

 Only analysers explicitly set to ``true`` run.
 See ``docs/configuration.rst`` for full details.
-The default file name is ``semverbump.toml`` but you may specify an alternative with ``--config``.
+The default file name is ``bumpwright.toml`` but you may specify an alternative with ``--config``.

 ### Analyser reference